aligungr/UERANSIM/README.md

 # UERANSIM
-Open source 5G UE and RAN (gNodeB) simulator.
-This tool can be used as UE/RAN emulator with additional capability of load testing.
+UERANSIM is the state-of-the-art 5G UE and RAN (gNodeB) simulator.
+The project can be used for testing 5G Core Network and studying 5G System.

 ## General Info
 **3GPP Release:** R15
 **Access Type:** 5G-SA (Standalone Access)
 **Connection Type:** 3GPP Access